mead-ml/mead-baseline/README.md

 ## A Note About Versions

 Deep Learning Frameworks are evolving quickly, and changes are not always backwards compatible.
-We recommend recent versions of each framework.
-Baseline is known to work on most versions of TensorFlow, and is currently being run on versions between 1.13 and 2.1 .
+We recommend recent versions of whichever framework is being used underneath.
+We currently run on TF versions between 1.13 and 2.2, and we recommend using at least TF 2.1.

-The PyTorch backend requires at least version 1.3.0.
+The PyTorch backend requires at least version 1.3.0, though we recommend using a more recent version.

 ## Citing